ahnguyen17/CompassAI/memory-bank/progress.md

 - Potential new features based on user feedback.

 ## Current Status
 The project is actively being developed.
-Recent work focused on implementing and refining AI vision input capabilities, including enabling support for the GPT-4.1 series and fixing related backend runtime and API formatting errors.
-User-facing file/image previews and paste support are also functional.
+Recent work focused on implementing and refining AI vision input capabilities, including enabling support for the GPT-4.1 series and fixing related backend runtime errors and API formatting issues.
+A bug preventing uploaded images from displaying correctly in the chat has also been fixed.
+User-facing file/image previews and paste support are functional.

 ## Known Issues
 - Numerous TypeScript errors (mostly implicit 'any' types and missing module declarations) remain in `ChatPage.tsx` and `ModelSelectorDropdown.tsx`.
 These should be reviewed.